EXPERT BAT REMOVAL SERVICES IN CENTRAL FLORIDA

-There are 13 species of bats living in Florida, 5 of which are found in the Tampa Bay area.
+There are 13 species of bats living in Florida, 5 of which are found in the Central Florida area.
 All of the bats found in Florida are insectivorous (feed on insects).
 A single bat can eat hundreds of insects in just one day.

-Bats are extremely important to our ecosystem in Tampa because they control insect populations and are also important pollinators for many agricultural crops.
-But sometimes bats establish themselves in unwanted areas, causing a nuisance to Tampa home and business owners and tenants.
+Bats are extremely important to our ecosystem in Central Florida because they control insect populations and are also important pollinators for many agricultural crops.
+But sometimes bats establish themselves in unwanted areas, causing a nuisance to Central Florida residents and business owners.

-The bat species that commonly take up residence in Tampa homes, attics, roofs, and businesses are the Brazillian free-tailed bat (Tadarida brasiliensis) and the Evening bat (Nycticeius humeralis).
-Knowing the species of bat that has colonized your home or business is the first step in understanding the proper method to use in safe and efficient Bat removal tampa and exclusion.
+The bat species commonly found in Central Florida are the Brazillian free-tailed bat (Tadarida brasiliensis) and the Evening bat (Nycticeius humeralis).
+Knowing the species of bat that has colonized your home or business is the first step in understanding the proper method to use in safe removal and exclusion.

-You can trust the licensed wildlife experts at Pro Wildlife Removal to assess your bat problem with careful expertise acquired over many years of performing bat removal Tampa.
+You can trust the licensed wildlife experts at Pro Wildlife Removal to assess your bat problem with careful expertise acquired over many years of performing bat removal in Central Florida.

-Bat colony numbers can reach into the thousands if not stopped early.
-And once a bat colony has established itself in a safe, warm environment, such as your attic, chimney, garage, or roof, they aren’t likely to leave.
+Bat colony numbers can reach the thousands if not stopped early.
+Once a bat colony has established itself in a safe, warm environment, such as your attic, chimney, garage, or roof, they aren’t likely to leave.
 Their numbers will keep growing year after year until they are forcefully removed and prevented from returning.

-Pro Wildlife Removal’s technicians have the experience and extensive knowledge necessary to provide the highest quality Bat removal tampa and exclusion services.
-We respond to whole bat colony infestations along with single bats loose in your workplace.
+Pro Wildlife Removal’s technicians have the experience and extensive knowledge necessary to provide the highest quality Bat removal and exclusion services.
+We respond to whole bat colony infestations along with any single bats that may be flying loose.

 Bats roosting in your attic?

 If you hear sounds coming from your attic, or see heavy bat activity around your home, it’s possible a bat colony is roosting in your attic.
-At the first sign of bats you should take action and call your trusted Bat removal tampa and exclusion experts at Pro Wildlife Removal.
+At the first sign of bats, you should take action and call your trusted experts at Pro Wildlife Removal before the problem grows larger.

 It’s important to remove bats from your property due to the waste they accumulate and the possible zoonotic diseases they may carry, including rabies.
 Bat guano, or waste, can accumulate over time and may carry dangerous parasites.
 Bats also produce a strong smell through their scent glands, which grows stronger with a higher population of bats.